 Building an online reputation

-A strong digital PR strategy helps you or your company build an online reputation that’s sustainable, trustworthy, and aligned to your values.
+A strong digital PR strategy helps you or your company build an online reputation that’s sustainable, trustworthy, and aligned with your values.
 By building relationships with a network of people and influencers, information about your company is built up over a longer period and has a chance to grow and develop organically.

 One of the best examples of this is the creation of a Wikipedia page.
 To create a page that doesn’t get deleted, you need sufficient third-party resources to warrant such a page.
-By selecting and informing these resources, you maintain a degree of control over the information that’s available and you diversify the sources of this information.
+By selecting and informing these resources, you maintain a degree of control over the information that’s available, and you diversify the sources of this information.

 Upholding your online reputation